-Ignoring fear is a recipe for stress and maybe even danger.
-Fear at its heart is meant to be listened to, understood and taken action on.
+Ignoring fear is a recipe for stress and tension and maybe even danger.
+Ignoring our fear is also a lost opportunity to get rid of some of that old crap that’s been buried inside us all the way back to our childhood.
+Fear at its heart is meant to be listened to, understood and/or taken action on.

-When people talk about trust – “trust me, trust in the process, you should trust people more, trust yourself – they are talking about ignoring your inner guidance system.
-That’s the same guidance system that is not only keeping you safe, it’s guiding you to all the good things in life.
+When people talk about trust – “trust me, trust in the process, you should trust people more, trust yourself – they’re usually talking about ignoring your inner guidance system.
+That’s the same guidance system that is not only keeping you safe, it’s guiding you to creating or changing those things that you care about.
+Do we really want to be ignoring that?

 Real trust is a confidence that is so deep in our bones that the word trust would rarely occur to you to even use…